 - Vidyard then logs the user into their account.
 If they are not a user in Vidyard yet, Vidyard will instantly create a user account for them using Just-in-Time provisioning.

 - Voila!
 Your user is securely logged in and up-to-date, without any extra work from you.

 What's your role in all this?

 As the Admin for your IdP, you will be responsible for:

 - Configuring authentication settings in your IdP (ex. how long before a user times out)

-Note: It's critical that you ensure that your IdP sends an nameID for each user, which must be an email address.
+Note: It's critical that you ensure that your IdP sends a nameID for each user, which must be an email address.

 - Creating, deleting, and modifying users, and assigning user roles

-Note: Vidyard users create roles within Vidyard, but the IdP but assign roles to individual users.
+Note: Vidyard users create roles within Vidyard, but the IdP will assign roles to individual users.